dougwilson/nodejs-depd/Readme.md

 This library allows you to display deprecation messages to your users.
-This library goes above and beyond with deprecation warnings by introspecting the call stack (but only the bits that it is interested in).
+This library goes above and beyond with deprecation warnings by introspection of the call stack (but only the bits that it is interested in).

 Instead of just warning on the first invocation of a deprecated